 Employers must publish their ethnicity pay gap figures

-As the latest Office for National Statistics figures showed that the median hourly pay for white people was £12.40 per hour compared with £12.11 for those from a black and minority ethnic (BME) background – a pay gap of 2.3 per cent with significant regional variations, including a figure of 23.8 per cent in London -- the NUJ joined the TUC in calling for mandatory publication of company ethnicity pay gap figures.
+The latest Office for National Statistics figures show that the median hourly pay for white people was £12.40 per hour, compared with £12.11 for those from a black and minority ethnic (BME) background – a pay gap of 2.3 per cent with significant regional variations, including a figure of 23.8 per cent in London.
+The NUJ has joined the TUC in calling for mandatory publication of company ethnicity pay gap figures.

 Natasha Morris, NUJ senior legal & equalities officer, said:

 "The UK media is 94 per cent white and in TV only 8 per cent of senior roles are held by BME people.
 The ONS figures show that BME workers are being routinely discriminated in the way they are paid compared to white colleagues.